Globalization of partial cohomology of groups: Background on globalization and cohomology of partial actions

 \begin{defn}[Definition 4.2 from \cite{DE}] A global action $\bt $ of $G$ on a ring $\B$ is said to be an {\it enveloping} action for the partial action $\af$ of $G$ on a ring $\A$ if $\af $ is isomorphic to an admissible restriction of $\bt$. \end{defn}

-By the above mentioned Theorem 4.5 from \cite{DE}, an enveloping action $\bt$ for a globalizable partial action of $G$ on a unital ring $\A$ is unique up to an isomorphism.
-Denote by $\cF=\cF(G,\A)$ the ring of functions from $G$ to $\A$, i.\,e. $\cF$ is the Cartesian product of copies of $\A$ indexed by the elements of $G$.
-Note that by the proof of Theorem 4.5 from \cite{DE}, the ring under the global action is a subring $\B$ of $\cF$, and consequently $\B$ is commutative if and only of so too is $\A$.
+By the above mentioned \cite[Theorem~4.5]{DE}, an enveloping action $\bt$ for a globalizable partial action of $G$ on a unital ring $\A$ is unique up to an isomorphism.
+Denote by $\cF=\cF(G,\A)$ the ring of functions from $G$ to $\A$, i.e. $\cF$ is the Cartesian product of copies of $\A$ indexed by the elements of $G$.
+Note that by the proof of \cite[Theorem~4.5]{DE}, the ring under the global action is a subring $\B$ of $\cF$, and consequently $\B$ is commutative if and only if $\A$ is.

-Every ring is a semigroup with respect to multiplication, and if in \cref{def:ParAc} we assume that $\A$ is a (multiplicative) semigroup and the $\af_g$ are isomorphisms of semigroups, then we obtain the concept of a partial action of $G$ on a semigroup (see~\cite{DN}).
-Furthermore, the concept of a morphism of partial actions on semigroups is obtained from \cref{def:MorfParAc} by assuming that $\f:\A\to\A'$ is a homomorphism of semigroups.
+Every ring is a semigroup with respect to multiplication, and if in \cref{def:ParAc} we assume that $\A$ is a (multiplicative) semigroup and the maps $\af_g$ are isomorphisms of semigroups satisfying \cref{D_1-is-A,af(D_g-inv-cap-D_h),af_g-circ-af_h}, then we obtain the concept of a partial action of $G$ on a semigroup (see~\cite{DN}).
+Furthermore, the concept of a morphism of partial actions on semigroups is obtained from \cref{def:MorfParAc} by assuming that $\f:\A\to\A'$ is a homomorphism of semigroups satisfying \cref{f(D_g)-sst-D'g,f(af_g(a))=af'_g(f(a))}.